Churn Analytics 101: How To Analyze and Reduce Customer Churn [+ Best Tools]

 After reading this blog post, you’ll learn: how to calculate customer churn, what metrics to track, what tools to use to understand the reasons behind churn, and how to act on the collected churn data.

-- A churn rate over 10 % indicates trouble.
+- An average churn rate of over 10 % indicates trouble.
 This means you should conduct churn analysis and act on it to improve customer retention.

 - Additionally, churn analysis will help you determine if you should focus on customer onboarding or product usability.